Andover-Robotics/ays-python-curriculum/.guides/content/Variables---Numbers-a11c.md

 ### Order of Operations
 In Python, math is interpreted in the same order as it is in algebra.
 Remember PEMDAS: Parentheses, Exponents, Multiplication / Division, Addition / Subtraction (from left to right).

-This is important to remember because in Python you can easily **string together operations**, thus:
+This is important to remember because in Python you can easily **chain different operations**, thus:

 ```python
 print(2 + 3 * 4 - 5)